The Best Essential Oils for Sunburn

 6. Tea tree

-Known for its skin-soothing properties, tea tree oil is an:
+Known for its skin-soothing properties, tea tree oil is wonderful for supporting healthy skin.

-I’ve found that this is one of my favorite oils for helping to encourage the formation of new skin, as well as ensure that open wounds and blisters are protected from infection.
+I’ve found that this is one of my favorite oils for helping to encourage the formation of new skin, as well as ensure that severely irritated skin is protected.
 Make sure to dilute tea tree oil before using on the affected area.

 7. Peppermint

-Due to its natural cooling properties, peppermint is a great oil to relieve the ouch in sunburn.
+Due to its natural cooling properties, peppermint is a great oil to relieve the ouch in skin irritation.
 In addition to alleviating discomfort, when applied to the back of the neck, the natural properties of peppermint help the user to feel cooler and less hot.

 I would suggest diluting this oil before applying, as it can tend to sting sensitive skin.